Nixsr/CallOfDutyMWTool/README.md

 <h3>2) Dependencies</h3>
 In order to execute the script correctly you should install the following Software/Packages

--Python version 3 or higher
+- Python version 3 or higher
-..* BeautifulSoup Library version 4
+- BeautifulSoup Library version 4

 <h3>3) Installation and execution instructions</h3>